rasnes/tiingo-duckdb-framework/init-db/README.md

 - Write this README for instructions on how to get it working.
 - Configure CI/CD with Github Actions, using the task file.

-Once the above is completed, start with the Go ingest.
+Once the above is completed, start with the Go ingest:

+- Use the appender API for the "regular" daily ingest.
+  - If the ingest fails due to primary key constraints, assume that the data already is present in the table.
+I.e. ignore error.
+  - If a stock has splitFactor != 1 or divCash > 0: backfill entire history with the `INSERT OR REPLACE INTO tbl` DuckDB API.
+    - Investigate how time-consuming this is, try with e.g. Apple.

+## TODO longer term

+- Add support for bootstrapping a new table with fundamentals.
+When I have access to that API.
+- What to do about news?
+Check it out.
+This might be more useful to feed to an LLM than a database?